neuland-ingolstadt/neuland.app-ical-service/README.md

 # CL Events iCal Subscription Service

-A Rust-based service that fetches campus life event data from the [neuland.app-backend](https://github.com/neuland-ingolstadt/neuland.app-backend) GraphQL API and serves it as an iCalendar subscription feed (`.ics` format) over HTTP.
+A Rust-based microservice that fetches event data from the [neuland.app-backend](https://github.com/neuland-ingolstadt/neuland.app-backend) GraphQL API and serves it as an iCalendar subscription feed (`.ics` format) over HTTP.

-The service is written in Rust and uses the Actix-Web framework for the HTTP server.
-It queries the GraphQL API using the `graphql_client` crate and generates iCal feeds with the `icalendar` crate.
+It is designed to serve the campus events of the University of Applied Sciences Ingolstadt (THI) to common calendar applications, which makes it easier for students to stay up-to-date with the latest events.

 ## Features